apoulain22/TutorialDoc/docs/source/usage.rst

 Input/Output
 --------------

 Input are numpy arrays and scalars.
-Output of BROADCAST main code is a .*npz* file where all required variables are stored as numpy arrays inside a dictionnary.
+Output of BROADCAST main code is .npz file where all required variables are stored as numpy arrays inside a dictionnary.
 Other output format (CGNS for instance) must be implemented by the user.

 List of variables